jonearl1/krakentest/README.md

 # Extra requirements

 As the API key is required to make any of the requests, I have chosen to reference it from an environment variable to avoid any attempt at committing it to source control.
 Please set KRAKEN_API_KEY to a valid key before attempting to run the tests.

+# Error handling

+For the 4xx errors, there is no obvious requirement for the code to continue running after receiving one.
+I have added a handler for 403 errors to demonstrate how they could potentially be caught and have additional logging added to them, using a custom error.